OSBU FAQ: Contracts and Other Business Opportunities

 - The agency will review your submission and either accept or reject it.

-- If you are accepted you have won the contract and in most cases can begin selling your products or services.
-In the case of GSA Schedules, when you when a contract you may be added to a list of other vendors who have won and have to wait for an order to be placed against your contract.
+- If you are accepted you have won the contract and in most cases can begin selling your products or performing your services.
+In the case of GSA Schedules, when you win a contract you may be added to a list of other vendors who have won and have to wait for an order to be placed against your contract.

 Q: What do I have to do to obtain a GSA Contract?